Degrees Offered: M.A.

 An undergraduate student considering working in the field of children's literature should consult the School about useful preparatory classes.
 An interview may be arranged at any time.

 For admission to the M.A. program, a student must:

-An applicant holding a bachelor's degree or its academic equivalent who does not meet the requirements of the second requirement (above) should contact the School's Student Services Coordinator for information regarding possible qualifying work.
+An applicant holding a bachelor's degree or its academic equivalent who does not meet the requirements of the second requirement (above) should contact the School's Educational Services Coordinator for information regarding possible qualifying work.

 The M.A. is awarded on the completion of 30 credits of work, including 24 credits of coursework and a 6-credit thesis.
 The coursework will be selected in consultation with the supervisory committee to support the multi-disciplinary nature of the program.
 A maximum of 6 credits of coursework may be taken at the 300- or 400-level; the remainder must be at the 500-level and above.

 Of the 24 credits of coursework, 3 credits are required from each of the following categories, including at least 6 credits at the 500-level:

 The remaining 15 credits of courses may be chosen from the wide range of offerings available in the departments of English, French, Language and Literacy Education, the Creative Writing Program, and the School of Library, Archival, and Information Studies; from relevant courses, with the Chair's approval, offered elsewhere at UBC; and from approved courses offered by other institutions.
 Subjects can also be pursued under Direct Readings.

 A maximum of 12 credits in courses germane to children's literature, earned no more than five years prior to entry into the program, may be transferred from another institution or another program at UBC.
 Transfer credit will not be accepted for a course that has been applied to another degree.
 The degree may be taken on a full-time or part-time basis.
 Students may begin the program in Winter Term One.

 Thesis: The supervisory committee will advise on, monitor, and evaluate the 6-credit thesis.